kapoios/My-Fairytale-Patcher/README.md

 ### 1. Setup
 1. Download the latest `.zip` from the **[Releases](../../releases)** page.
 2. Extract the folder to your desktop (or anywhere).
 3.  **Crucial:** Ensure the `Steamless` folder is present inside the extracted folder.
 The tool needs this to unlock the game file.
+You can always download the latest verison from **[Steamless releases](https://github.com/atom0s/Steamless/releases/)**

 ### 2. Patching
 1. Run **`MyFairytalePatcher.exe`**.